Exercise Routines for Mental Clarity

 Main movement (7 minutes): Steady-state moderate intensity aerobic movement.
 Pick one and maintain it: brisk walking (treadmill or in place), light jogging (running in place counts), cycling, or jump rope.
 Your breathing should be elevated but you should still be able to speak in short sentences.
 This is conversational pace, not all-out intensity.
 Maintain consistent movement for the full seven minutes.

-Cognitive benefit: Aerobic work increases blood oxygen delivery and BDNF production, improving attention and working memory [1].
-You’ll notice sharper focus starting around minute 5 of the main movement and lasting 2-3 hours afterward.
+Aerobic work increases blood oxygen delivery and BDNF production, improving attention and working memory [1].
+You’ll notice sharper focus starting around minute 5 of the main movement, and for most people the benefit holds through the following hour before it fades.
 Best timing: right before deep work sessions or immediately after lunch to combat the 2 p.m. slump.

 20-Minute Moderate-Intensity Interval Routine (Focus Restoration)